 Walk-in closets should be at least 4 feet wide by 4 feet deep, and the closet's storage accommodations should be designed so that there is at least a 24-inch clear passageway between shelves or hanging clothes inside the closet.

 Given that hanging clothes take up 2 feet of depth, a 4-foot-wide closet can only accommodate hanging storage along its back wall and one side wall.
 A closet width of 6 feet allows storage on both side walls as well as the back wall, while still allowing 24 inches of clear space in the center of the closet.

 Large walk-in closets with widths greater than 10 feet can accommodate seating inside the closet or a storage island or peninsula.
 These structures should always have at least 24 inches of clear walkway space on all sides.

 A short-hang rod is suitable for hanging shirts or blouses, and it is typically positioned 42 inches above the closet floor.
-In a double-hang configuration, one rod is positioned at a height of 42 inches, and another rod is positioned above it at 84 inches above the floor; this configuration provides two short-hang spaces, one above the other.
+In a double-hang configuration, one rod is positioned at the height of 42 inches, and another rod is positioned above it at 84 inches above the floor; this configuration provides two short-hang spaces, one above the other.

 A mid-hang rod is positioned to allow pants to be hung without folding them over a hanger; it is typically placed 50 inches above the floor.
 A long-hang rod allows enough vertical space for longer items, such as dresses and coats; it is usually placed 68 inches above the floor.

-The upper shelf in a closet is commonly set at 84 inches above the floor, the same height as the upper rod in a double-hang configuration, and the shelf should be at least 16 inches deep to allow for storage of large items.
+The upper shelf in a closet is set at 84 inches above the floor, the same height as the upper rod in a double-hang configuration, and the shelf should be at least 16 inches deep to allow for storage of large items.